 Students are expected to make satisfactory progress toward the completion of degree requirements.
 If satisfactory progress is not maintained, a student may be dismissed from the program.
 Where there are concerns about satisfactory progress, students will be informed by the program faculty.

-- ° Jeanne Brooks-Gunn Virginia and Leonard Marx Professor of Child and Parent Development and Education - Deanna Kuhn Research Professor of Psychology and Education - Kimberly G Noble Professor of Neuroscience and Education - Stephanie J Rowley Provost, Dean and Vice President for Academic Affairs - Tyler Wayne Watts Assistant Professor in Developmental Psychology
+- Jeanne Brooks-Gunn Virginia and Leonard Marx Professor of Child and Parent Development and Education - Kimberly G Noble Professor of Neuroscience and Education - Tyler Wayne Watts Assistant Professor in Developmental Psychology

 Lecturers